-Limiting exemptions from rent control will likely expand the stock and shift it towards Wards 5 and 6.
+Limiting exemptions from rent control will likely expand the stock and shift it toward Wards 5 and 6.

 Current law exempts from rent control buildings that acquired their construction permits after 1975, and housing providers who own fewer than five units.
 With these exemptions, the city has an estimated 72,878 rent-controlled units in 2,157 rental apartment buildings.
 B23-873 would limit the exemptions to buildings built in the last 15 years and to housing providers who own fewer than four units.

 Limiting exemptions to large multifamily buildings built in the last 15 years would immediately expand the rent-controlled stock by 4,705 units (a 6 percent increase).
 Each year following the possible adoption of B23-873, additional buildings and units would be subject to rent control.
 For example, 14 years following the adoption of B23-873, an additional 25,006 units in 157 buildings would become subject to rent control, potentially increasing the rent-controlled stock by 42 percent from its current (2020) level.Ward 6 could see the largest increase in rent-controlled stock from the proposed 15-year rolling exemption.
 58 percent of the units in large multifamily buildings built since 2005 are in Ward 6

 Limiting the exemptions to providers with fewer than four units (compared to fewer than five units under current law) could add 2,164 buildings with 8,656 units to the rent-controlled stock (an 11 percent increase over the current base).
 As the majority of these buildings were built before 1977, this impact would be immediate.
 Wards 5, 7, and 8 would see the largest impacts from expanding rent control to providers with four units.
 Three quarters of such small buildings are in these three wards.